 Withdrawal timelines aren’t an exact science due to potential health, substance use, and medication variables.
 However, the following fits most general expectations:

-Medication-assisted treatment (MAT) in Massachusetts uses a combination of medication and behavioral health therapy to approach a substance use disorder.
+Medication-assisted treatment (MAT) in Massachusetts uses a combination of medication and behavioral health therapy to approach alcohol addiction and substance use disorder.
 FDA-approved medications are prescribed to relieve psychological cravings and withdrawal symptoms associated with detox.

 The medications used are evidence-based and backed by research for their efficacy.
 Acamprosate, disulfiram, and naltrexone are the approved medications for Alcohol Use Disorder (MAUD) most effective in MAT therapy.
 Whether or not medication-assisted treatment is suitable for you or your loved one depends on your withdrawal symptoms, detoxification stage, and other holistic health care factors.